|Gregg Nibert Bio|

 Courtesy: Presbyterian College Athletics

-The 2012-13 season will be head coach Gregg Nibert's 24th year in charge of the Presbyterian College men's basketball team.
-The winningest coach in the program's history, Nibert has led the Blue Hose to over 370 wins during his 23 years at the helm.
+The 2014-15 season was head coach Gregg Nibert’s 26th year in charge of the Presbyterian College men’s basketball team.
+The winningest coach in program history, Nibert has led the Blue Hose to over 400 wins during his 26 years at the helm.

 PC finished the 2011-12 season with a Division I era record 14 wins and just one shy of its first non-losing season since 2007.
 Highlighting the season was the 56-54 win over then 20th-Ranked Cincinnati.
 It was the Blue Hose’s first win over a ranked opponent in Division I history.
 Khalid Mutakabbir, who recorded the go-ahead three-pointer against the Bearcats, ended the season with 1,075 points, becoming the second player in PC’s Division I history and 21st under Head Coach Gregg Nibert, to go over 1,000 career points.
 Al’Lonzo Coleman ended a tremendous career at PC with 1,499 points and 786 rebounds.
 He also broke PC’s Division I record for average points in a season with 16.9.
 Coleman earned League All-Conference honors, while Jay Reynolds was named to the CoSIDA Capital One Academic All-District Team.

 The 13 wins by the men’s basketball team in 2010-11 were the most in NCAA Division I history until this the 2011-12 season and included victories over Eastern Kentucky, Auburn and Wake Forest.
 The Blue Hose won seven Big South games including a victory over Liberty.